kolenaIO/kolena/docs/metrics/spearman-correlation.md

+---
+description: How to calculate the strength of monotonic correlation between 2 variables
+---

-# Spearman's Rank Correlation Coefficient
+# Spearman's Rank Correlation

-Spearman's rank correlation coefficient is a statistical measure that assesses the strength and direction of the monotonic relationship between two variables.
-Unlike Pearson's correlation, Spearman's correlation does not assume a linear relationship and can be used with ordinal data.
+Spearman's Rank Correlation is a statistical measure that assesses the strength and direction of the monotonic relationship between two variables.
+Unlike [Pearson Correlation](pearson-correlation.md), Spearman's Rank Correlation does not assume a linear relationship and can be used with ordinal data.
 The values range from -1 to +1.
 A value close to +1 indicates a strong positive monotonic correlation, where as one variable increases, the other also increases.
 A value close to -1 signifies a strong negative monotonic correlation, meaning as one variable increases, the other decreases.
 A value of 0 indicates no monotonic correlation between the variables.

 ## Implementation Details

-The Spearman's rank correlation coefficient is calculated by ranking the data points and then applying Pearson's correlation formula to the ranks.
+The Spearman's Rank Correlation is calculated by ranking the data points and then applying [Pearson Correlation](pearson-correlation.md) formula to the ranks.
 This can be mathematically represented as:

 $$
 \rho = \frac{\text{cov}(R(x), R(y))}{\sigma_{R(x)} \sigma_{R(y)}}